InsaneBroccoli/bf_controller_tuning/markdown/Spectrum_Spectogram/Spectra_Analysis.md

 ### Mean Removal

 A global mean is removed from every signal.
 Additionally, each segment undergoes per-segment mean removal, which suppresses low-frequency drift and numerical bias.
-(DC components are therefore intentionally attenuated)
+(DC components are therefore intentionally attenuated.)

 ---